-At June 30, 2018, amounts on deposit totaled \$408,704 and had a carrying value of \$433,264.
-The difference between deposit amounts and carrying amounts represents outstanding checks and other reconciling items.
+At June 30, 2021, amounts on deposit totaled \$3,839,539.
 For financial reporting purposes, the Group has classified amounts on deposit with the Massachusetts Municipal Depository Trust (MMDT) as cash equivalents.
-At June 30, 2018, \$26,997 was exposed to custodial credit risk because it was not covered by depository insurance or other instruments.
-At June 30, 2018, the Group maintained \$45,105 in the MMDT.
+At June 30, 2021 none of the cash was exposed to custodial credit risk, as all cash was covered by depository insurance or other instruments.
+At June 30, 2021, the Group maintained \$47,098 in the MMDT.

 The MMDT is an investment pool created by the Commonwealth of Massachusetts under the supervision of the State Treasurer's office.
 According to the State Treasurer, the Group's investment policy is designed to maintain an average weighted maturity of 90 days or less and is limited to high-quality, readily marketable fixed income instruments, including U. S. Government obligations and highly-rated corporate securities with maturities of one year or less.
 The MMDT is an external investment pool that meets the criteria established under GASB Statement No. 79 to report its investments at amortized cost.
-As such, the Group reports its investments in MMDT in the amount of \$45,105.
+As such, the Group reports its investments in MMDT in the amount of \$47,098.
 MMDT's fair value is measured at amortized cost.